About Hydrogen Energy

 Our Current Energy System

-Currently we rely on fossil fuels including coal, oil and natural gas to provide 87% of the world’s energy, and coal provides a great contribution to Australia’s economy and generates a large numbers of jobs.
-But for how much longer?
+Currently, we rely on fossil fuels including coal, oil and natural gas to provide 87% of the world’s energy.
+Coal provides a great contribution to Australia’s economy and generates a large number of jobs – but for how much longer?
 Countries like China, one of our main coal consumers, are eager to shift from coal to cleaner energy technologies.
-Furthermore, on a global scale, we are using 50% more resources than the earth can replenish in a year – the equivalent of using 1.5 planets per year! – Obviously not a sustainable business model.

-The earth has a natural carbon cycle, where carbon dioxide is produced naturally and then taken in by plants to grow and produce oxygen.
-But by extracting and burning fossil fuels for energy production we disrupt this natural cycle, because the additional carbon dioxide generated cannot be converted back into fossil fuels (it usually takes a few million years…).
-If the amount of CO2 we generate continues to increase, it is predicted that global temperatures will increase at least 3 °C by the end of the century, which will change the earth’s ecosystem and have a huge impact on our daily life.
+The earth has a natural carbon cycle, where carbon dioxide is produced naturally by processes such as decomposition, and then taken in by plants to grow and produce oxygen.
+Our current method of energy production involves extracting and burning fossil fuels, ultimately disrupting this cycle by generating excess carbon dioxide that cannot be converted back into fossil fuels (it usually takes a few million years).
+If the amount of CO2 we generate continues to increase, it is predicted that global temperatures will increase by at least 3 °C by the end of the century, which will change the earth’s ecosystem and have a huge impact on our daily life.

-- Carbon dioxide is not the only harmful gas produced from burning fossil fuels.
-Many other substances such as carbon monoxide, sulfur oxide and nitrogen oxides are also released into the atmosphere.
-This leads to high levels of air pollution all over the world, which can lead to cancer and other health problems (World Health Organization).
-Prevention should be our first aim, because pollution is produced all across the world, we are all sharing the same air!
+- Harmful gases such as carbon dioxide, carbon monoxide, sulfur oxide and nitrogen oxides are also released into the atmosphere from burning fossil fuels.
+This results in high levels of air pollution all over the world, which can lead to cancer and other health problems (World Health Organization).

-- We are heavily reliant on fossil fuels for a variety of other applications, including plastics, pharmaceuticals and fertilizers to grow food for an ever-increasing population (10 billion by 2050).
-Supply of non-renewable resources is important for more than just the energy industry.
+- We are heavily reliant on fossil fuels for a variety of other applications, including plastics, pharmaceuticals and fertilizers to grow food for an ever-increasing population.

 - Excess carbon dioxide in the atmosphere and oceans is leading to global warming.
 This is already having an impact on Australia’s climatic system, and in the future we will see more frequent bushfires, more severe/longer droughts and eventually some of our nation’s most beautiful landmarks such as the Great Barrier Reef will be gone.

-- Australia’s economy relies heavily on mining and exporting primary resources.
-What is going to drive the economy in the future and provide us with an healthy economy when these resources are gone?
+Australia’s economy relies heavily on mining and exporting primary resources such as ores, coal and gas.
+What is going to drive the economy in the future and provide us with a healthy economy when these resources are gone?

 Relying on energy resources that take millions of years to produce is not the most effective way to power our society.
 What if we could move towards an abundant yet sustainable energy system?

 We have resources such as the sun, wind and water all around us, and with clever use of these resources we could have clean, affordable and infinite energy.
-Rather than fossil fuels being mined and energy generated in large power plants, households, businesses and industries could become completely self-sufficient, renewable micro-energy systems.
-Australia could also become an international platform to harvest solar energy and export this renewable and clean energy to neighbour countries.
+Rather than fossil fuels being mined, households, businesses and industries could become completely self-sufficient, renewable, micro-energy systems.
+Australia could also become an international platform to harvest solar energy and export this renewable and clean energy to neighbouring countries.

-The problem with this vision is the irregular nature of wind, solar and other renewables, and ultimately the lack of energy storage systems that are more effective than batteries.
+The problem with this vision is the irregular nature of wind, solar and other renewables.
 Electricity production from renewables is seasonal, and any excess electricity produced must be stored for the days with no wind or less sun.
-Furthermore, for Australia to become a global exporter in clean energy, the energy produced from renewables must also be effectively stored for distribution.
+However, there is currently a lack of energy storage systems that are more effective than batteries, making it difficult for Australia to become a global exporter in clean energy.
 The solution to this problem is to store additional electricity in the form of hydrogen because it is clean and very efficient.
-Hydrogen has an energy density of 39 kWh/kg, which means that 1 kg of hydrogen contains 130 times more energy than 1kg of batteries.
-So lots of energy can be stored with hydrogen in only a small volume.
+Hydrogen has an energy density of 39 kWh/kg, which means that 1 kg of hydrogen contains 130 times more energy than 1kg of batteries, meaning lots of energy can be stored with hydrogen in only a small volume.

-Solar panels, wind turbines or any other form of renewables could be used to generate electricity to locally power homes and domestic industries, and any excess electricity can be used for splitting water into hydrogen and oxygen, with the hydrogen stored for later use.
-Additional hydrogen could also be produced through the degradation of organic waste increasing the efficiency of current recycling schemes.
+Solar panels, wind turbines or any other form of renewable energy could be used to generate electricity to locally power homes and domestic industries, and any excess electricity can be used for splitting water into hydrogen and oxygen (electrolysis), with the hydrogen stored for later use.
 The stored hydrogen can then be converted back into electricity or other forms of energy when needed, via a fuel cell or direct combustion.
-Using hydrogen this way provides a path for effectively harvesting renewable energy and a sustainable path for unlimited clean energy with the only emission being pure water!
+Using hydrogen this way provides a path for effectively harvesting renewable energy and a sustainable path for unlimited clean energy, with the only emission being pure water!